-- A. Made any false statements or deliberate omissions on the employment application; - B. Not met the requirements of the position as stated in the job description; fails to complete or pass required tests; fails to complete or pass post-offer examinations including physical agility testing; or other requirements as determined by Human Resources; - C. Failed to submit a complete application or missed the established closing date of position: - D. Not met the criteria for insurance bonding as required by County ordinance or state law: - E. Been certified by an appropriately licensed professional that the applicant cannot perform the essential functions of the position: - F. Been convicted of a felony or misdemeanor as described by NMSA 1978, Section 285-2-1, et seq., as amended or convicted of a felony or infamous crime as defined by NMSA 1978, Section 10-1-3, as amended; - G. Makes a materially false statement, by way of omission: - II.
-Been dismissed from County service as a result of a disciplinary matter or failure to successfully complete the probationary period; - I. Failed to appear for a scheduled interview or any other step of the selection process. - J. Has a pending lawsuit against the County; - The above list is not exhaustive and does not include all the reasons that would make an applicant incligible for hire or rehire.
+- A. Made any false statements or deliberate omissions on the employment application; - B. Not met the requirements of the position as stated in the job description; fails to complete or pass required tests; fails to complete or pass post-offer examinations including physical agility testing; or other requirements as determined by Human Resources; - C. Failed to submit a complete application or missed the established closing date of position;

+- D. Not met the criteria for insurance bonding as required by County ordinance or state law; - E. Been certified by an appropriately licensed professional that the applicant cannot perform the essential functions of the position; - F. Been convicted of a felony or misdemeanor as described by NMSA 1978, Section 25-2-1, et seq., as amended or convicted of a felony or infamous crime as defined by NMSA 1978, Section 10-1-3, as amended: - G. Made a materially false statement, by way of omission; - H. Been dismissed from County service as a result of a disciplinary matter; or failure to successfully complete the probationary period; - 1.
+Failed to appear for a scheduled interview or any other step of the selection process. - J. Filed or has a pending lawsuit against a local governmental entity which arises out of their prior employment; - The above list is not exhaustive and does not include all the reasons that would make an applicant ineligible for hire or rehire.